Directors and Staff

 • June Wilson

-June WilsonJune Wilson’s talent for translating movement into meaningful patterns is a terrific fit for her work as Quixote Foundation co-executive director and board member.
+June WilsonJune Wilson’s talent for translating movement into meaningful patterns is a terrific fit for her work as Quixote Foundation executive director and board member.
 With some 20 years experience in performing arts organizations, she understands people’s physical and emotional interactions within a literal, conceptual or practical space and can quickly translate what she sees into strategic systems.
 In addition to serving as CEO, COO and holding other nonprofit leadership positions, June has been an independent dancer, choreographer, advisor, NEA panelist and board volunteer.
 Her colleagues swear she inhabits a trio of mutable roles as “mother/daughter/sister,” encouraging their achievement in deeply empathetic ways.
 June’s giggle is one of the greatest sounds ever heard around Quixote Foundation.